JohnyForElectric/ID.4/Euro Style Tail Lights.md

 ## Challenges
 - The base taillights use a simple drive-by wire system for each segment, the Euro-spec ID.Light uses a LIN interface and the internal computer drives the individual segments based on the message from the LIN bus.
 The lights are controlled fundamanetally differently and
   - The ID.Light has a different connector and an additional signals - such as 12V connection for the internal computer and a LIN bus connection
-  - The coding/adaptation of the CECM (J519) "Vehicle Electrical System Control Module" and Gatway (J533) "Data Bus on Board Diagnostic Interface" is very different, in addition the Euro model has a hiugher spec of the CECM.
+  - The coding/adaptation of the CECM (J519) "Vehicle Electrical System Control Module" and Gateway (J533) "Data Bus on Board Diagnostic Interface" is very different, in addition the Euro model has a higher spec of the CECM (H+).
 To put the scope of adaptation in perspective - CECM has about 1,600 adaptations and Gateway around 1,000.
-These are way beyond the "long-coding" that is known from previous generation vehicles.
+These are way beyond the "long-coding" that is known from previous generation vehicles. * * The Gateway (J533) is mentioned as the LIN interface is connected to it * *